 Of course, collateral damage, flight-of-capital, and fuzzy political spin hasn’t stopped governments before.
 There are many sequels in the Legislator franchise already.

 Risk and reward are joined at the hip with investing.
-The potential reward of decreased tax drag on tax-exposed investments by using corporate class ETFs is easy to mathematically model.
+The potential reward of decreased tax-drag on tax-exposed investments by using corporate class ETFs is easy to mathematically model.
 The risk of further legislative aggression is much more difficult to quantify.
 There is also a risk if Horizon is unable to manage the income well.
 That could mean corporate taxes on the net income and eligible dividend distribution.
 I will spend some upcoming posts modeling what this could look like using the online Corporate Class Swap ETF vs Conventional ETF Simulator.